 This guide was the springboard for my Restore Your Adrenals teleclasses.
 You can still purchase the program and receive all of the materials – audio files/classes, transcripts of each class, and a library of Action Guides/handouts.

 Here is my complied list, 25 considerations and suggestions for helping you feel more calm, grounded, and in control of your life.

-1. You don’t have to be – or pretend to be – superwoman to yourself and others.
+1. You don’t have to be – or pretend to be – superwoman (or superman) to yourself and others.
 Adrenal restoration isn’t attainable if you run yourself ragged, attempting to be everything to everyone.
 It’s okay – and important – to learn the value in saying, “no.”

 2. Healing your adrenals will likely mean moving at a slower pace than you’re accustomed to.
 This slower pace may feel uncomfortable at first.
 When you encounter feelings of unease and discomfort, lean into them with curiosity and compassion, reminding yourself that you’re learning a new way of being in the world.

 3. Participate in restorative exercise like yoga or walking.
 Understand that rigorous exercise can be stressful for the body, resulting in the overproduction of cortisol, “the belly fat hormone.”
 This “two steps forward two steps back” scenario is not helpful.